-Alternatively, if you are unable to access XE for any reason, our comparison engine has found Instarem and VertoFX also to be very good options when sending USD – EUR.
+Alternatively, if you are unable to access XE for any reason, our comparison engine has found Wise and CurrencyFair also to be very good options when sending USD – EUR.

 In order to avoid high fees, you should consider the cheapest way to send from United States to Germany.

 CurrencyFair has been determined by our comparison engine to be currently offering you the cheapest rates possible.

 Get the Best Rate and Sign Up for Rate Alerts United States to Germany